 In 1994, Brad joined Darden Restaurants, the parent company of Olive Garden and Red Lobster the largest casual dining restaurant company in the world.
 Brad was the driving force behind the hugely successful turnaround of Olive Garden, serving as its President from 1994 until 2002.
 Under his leadership, Olive Garden achieved 33 consecutive quarters of same-restaurant sales increases and an increase in operating profits of approximately 600%.
 He also created Olive Garden’s renowned Culinary Institute of Tuscany in Italy.

 By 2002, Brad took on another major challenge as CEO of Burger King, adding a fast-food component to his extensive knowledge of the business.
 There, he re-positioned the brand and again significantly turned around sales and profits.

 In 2005, Brad forged new territory by forming his own company, BLUM Enterprises, LLC, offering two distinct areas of expertise in the restaurant industry- enhancing the brand value of established restaurant companies to accelerate business performance and developing and operating progressive new restaurant brands.
-Dogmatic, a new type of “fast food” restaurantcommitted to serving artisan products that are truly delicious and better for you, opened to rave reviews in New York City in October 2008.
+Dogmatic, a new type of “fast food” restaurant committed to serving artisan products “that are truly delicious and better for you”, opened to rave reviews in New York City in October, 2008.

-In the Orlando area, Brad has been a Director of Sun Trust Bank, and Atlantic Center for the Arts, a nonprofit, interdisciplinary artists’ community and arts education facility.
+In the Orlando area, Brad has been a Director of Sun Trust Bank and the Atlantic Center for the Arts, a nonprofit, interdisciplinary artists’ community and arts education facility.
 He is also an accomplished competitive race car driver, placing in the top ten at the 2005 Rolex 24 Hours of Daytona.